-Kentwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kentwood doesn't have a public transportation system that people use for their commute.

-The per capita income in Kentwood in 2018 was $13,114, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $52,456 for a family of four.
-Kentwood also has one of the higher rates of people living in poverty in the nation, with 53.78% of its population below the federal poverty line.
+The per capita income in Kentwood in 2018 was $20,903, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,612 for a family of four.
+However, Kentwood contains both very wealthy and poor people as well.
+Kentwood also has one of the higher rates of people living in poverty in the nation, with 41.16% of its population below the federal poverty line.

 Kentwood is a very ethnically-diverse town.
 The people who call Kentwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kentwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Kentwood include English, French, German, Italian, and Irish.
+Important ancestries of people in Kentwood include English, Irish, German, French, and Scottish.

 The most common language spoken in Kentwood is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.